 Welcome bonus winner: Chase Sapphire Preferred

-That said, you should keep the value of these points in mind when you make this comparison.
+The Sapphire Preferred bonus has a much lower barrier to entry, but that’s not the only reason it’s more valuable.
 Valuations from The Points Guy show that Capital One miles are worth 1.4 cents each, but that Chase Ultimate Rewards points are worth 2 cents each.
-This means that though both cards offer 60,000 points or miles as a bonus, 60,000 Chase Ultimate Rewards points can be worth approximately $1,200 when transferred to partners, while 60,000 Capital One miles may only be worth $840 in travel, on average.
+This means that the Sapphire Preferred’s bonus could be worth approximately $2,000 when transferred to partners, while the Venture bonus’ higher welcome offer may be worth $840 in travel, on average.

 Rewards rate winner: Capital One Venture

 While Chase Ultimate Rewards points are worth more in general, the Capital One Venture still wins for its rewards rate.
 This card offers a flat 2X miles for each dollar you spend, which can help you rack up more miles on all your regular spending and bills over time.

 Both of these cards charge the same $95 annual fee, which is very reasonable considering the rewards proposition each card offers.
 The fact you can earn such a big bonus the first year with both cards also makes the fee a good value for the first year especially.

 Neither card charges foreign transaction fees on purchases you make outside of the United States.
 That means both are a good value and a good option if you travel abroad often or plan to.